publiccodenet/about/activities/tool-management/tool-and-email-naming-conventions.md

 ## Principles

 Tool names should be a description of the tool's function, not its brand name.
-This makes sure:
+This makes sure that:

 * we can change the specific provider without needing to change the URL
 * the URL makes sense even if someone isn't familiar with that brand